bigbeno37/ws-rmi/README.md

 const server = new RMIServer(new ServerMethods());
 ```

 This will automatically spin up an express server on port 3001 listening for WebSocket connections.
+If using Typescript, a quick and easy way to launch a `server.ts` file is to use `ts-node` with the command `ts-node -O '{"module": "commonjs", "target": "ES6"}' server.ts`.
+Note that the -O {...} argument can be removed if a tsconfig file is set up with target ES6 or above and module set to commonjs.

 To allow a client to use the methods specified in ServerMethods, either an instance of ServerMethods or an interface-like class must be provided.
 An example of an interface-like class is as follows:

 ```typescript
 import {RemoteMethods} from 'ws-rmi';